kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	:align: center
 	:scale: 60

-It is convenient to write these sums of squares (variances) in table form, called an Analysis of Variance (ANOVA) table:
+It is convenient to write these sums of squares (variances) in table form, called an Analysis of Variance (:index:`ANOVA`) table:

 	=================== ======================================== ======================================== ======= ========================================
 	Type of variance    Distance                                 Degrees of freedom                       SSQ     Mean square